 If you have a felony or criminal history, it’s nearly impossible to get a second passport.
 There are a few countries that will allow those with white-collar offences in if you have the cash.
 Here’s how to get a second passport with a felony.

-To reiterate, I am talking about a white collar felonies and not violent crimes, drugs, or gun offenses.
-White collar crimes such as minor SEC or IRS charges from a few years back are the easiest to work with.
+To reiterate, I am talking about white-collar felonies and not violent crimes, drugs, or gun offences.
+White-collar crimes such as minor SEC or IRS charges from a few years back are the easiest to work with.

 Remember that a second passport includes citizenship.
 You might use it to travel more freely.
 You might use it to move to the country, start a business, live there, and otherwise become part of the community.
 Most nations don’t want to admit violent felons because it looks bad for the politicians and could present a danger to their citizens.